TxnLab/use-wallet/README.md

 ## Overview

-With the `useWallet` hook and utility functions, you can:
+With the `use-wallet`'s hooks and utility functions, you can:

 - Easily add or remove wallet support with a few lines of code
 - Configure each wallet provider as needed for your application